andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ---

-class: middle
+class: center middle

-#### Today's question

-### What are contexts, and how do I use them effectively?
+#### .left[Axiom #1 🔮]
+## Maintaining large systems is difficult*

+--
+#### * like, super mega difficult

 ???

-What are contexts?
-After all, they can be confusing.
-We've got this organization tool, but how do we create and use them effectively?
+As you might know, a good portion of our professional lives as programmers is spent chasing the dragons of complexity

 ---

-#### Complexity is hard

 ### Large software systems can get messy.

---
-coupling.

---

-slow.

---
+- tight coupling
+- concepts with low cohesion - spaghetti code

-hidden dependencies.
+- hidden dependencies.

---

-can't keep it in your head.
+- can't keep it in your head.

 ???